 “Most of my days, by nine, I’m about ready to pull my hair out because it’s so stressful out there,” he said at last month’s Community Resource Exchange.
 His girlfriend is an open, sociable person – and he worries about her because of that— but homelessness has led him to retreat inward for survival.

 “I used to be [sociable] but some of the people are just out of control,” he said

-Eight years ago, Collin had a job trying off boats on a Ballard fishing dock, but the economy fell through and he fell on hard times.
-He’s a soft-spoken man with a prominent South Carolinian accent is.
+Eight years ago, Collin had a job at a Ballard fishing dock, but the economy fell through and he fell on hard times.
+He’s a soft-spoken man with a prominent South Carolinian accent.
 That southern heritage is prominent in his culinary choices too: he applied for kitchen jobs at the Exchange, hopeful for a place where he could cook up his favorite cuisine: “Fried food.
 Chicken.
 Anything fried.
 Southern food.”